 Cost of living in Trinidad and Tobago

-If you will be earning in a foreign currency, everything from accommodation, utilities, and groceries to transport will be affordable for you.
-Although most expat salaries tend to be lucrative, those earning in the local currency will have to budget carefully.
+Those earning in a foreign currency will find that their money stretches further, making daily expenses such as accommodation, utilities, and transport more manageable.
+Although most expat salaries tend to be competitive, those earning in the local currency may need to budget carefully to cover higher costs in certain areas.

-Imported goods and luxury items are much pricier than you may be used to, so if you are looking to indulge in delicacies from home regularly, we recommend that you budget effectively.
-Most expats who move to Trinidad and Tobago will likely need to purchase and maintain a vehicle, which is likely to be one of the biggest expenses while living on the islands.
+Imported goods and luxury items are often priced at a premium, so if you regularly indulge in familiar products from home, it’s wise to factor this into your budget.
+Most expats moving to Trinidad and Tobago will likely need to purchase and maintain a vehicle, which can be one of the biggest ongoing expenses while living on the islands.

 Families and children in Trinidad and Tobago